deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Weirdly, the questions he'd been preparing for didn't materialise.
 They just did a double loop round some of the interesting parts of Downtown before returning to the car, and Adam's ego wilted a little when he noticed that Wood, although he was steaming up the air with regular, working breaths, had obviously found the run much easier than he had.
 Clearly, he still had a lot of fitness to gain to really make the grade.

 "Not bad.
-Y'ain't fast but next to some of the other kids I've seen…" Wood congratulated him.
+Y'ain't fast but next to some of the other kids I've seen..."
+Wood congratulated him.

 "Thank you, Sergeant."